ChimeraTK/DebianPackagingScripts/README.md

 TODO: Add documentation!

+### Distribution-specific overrides

+It is possible to override settings for a specific distribution by adding a file `CONFIG.codename` next to the `CONFIG` file.
+Settings made in that file take precedence over `CONFIG`.

 ### Multi-line values

 Variables can be set to a value containing newlines by using a `heredoc` syntax as follows: